bestbat/Homura/README.md

 # Introduction :microphone:

 Inspired by [Lutris](https://github.com/lutris/lutris), we would like to provide a game launcher to play Windows games on FreeBSD.

+Its also possible now to run much steam games with the linuxulator by using the [linux-steam-utils](https://www.freshports.org/games/linux-steam-utils).

 # Description &#x1F4D8;